HomeResearchNew StudentsHDR Study Options at Whitley

 If you’re planning to focus your theological research by advancing your knowledge of divinity, or if your focus is a little broader, combining research intended to advance your knowledge of divinity with its related disciplines, then the Master of Philosophy is the ideal program for you.

-The awards provides a possible pathway for doctoral study.
+The awards provide a possible pathway for doctoral study.

 Doctoral Degrees

-For this reason, the first step of our exploring options with you, is for you to complete and submit an initial Research Enquiry and send it to our Dean of Research, Rev Associate Professor Darrell Jackson.
-After reviewing your Research Enquiry, we will reply to you within as short a time period as possible.
+For this reason, the first step of our exploring options with you is for you to complete and submit an initial Research Enquiry and send it to our Interim Dean of Research, Rev Dr Titus Olorunnisola.
+After reviewing your Research Enquiry, we will reply to you within as short a time as possible.